kparfenovv/project_russian-travel/README.md

 # Project Yandex.Practicum: Travel across Russia

-This project is the final assignment from the third sprint of the "Web Developer" course by Yandex Practicum.

-## Description

 The project is an adaptive single-page website, developed from a Figma prototype.
 The site is optimized for viewing on screens of various devices, ranging from 320 pixels to wide screens of 1280 pixels, using the desktop-first approach.

 ## Stack